-The modern history of the letter started on the turning of the millennium.
-The type families were made in the workshop of Fontana for the Eastern European version of the OpenOffice™ that recently got into the Sun Microsystems’ Portfolio.
-The design of Glosso (which curiosity and beauty lies in its tiny foot) with its baroque features started the same way.
-However, before the type family could have gained it’s final form, the Sun Microsystems unfortunately got out of the project reneging on the oral agreement.
-The work done so far however was not in vain; after the Fontana Type Foundry, first the T-26 Digital Type Library started marketing the letter type around the world.
+The modern history of the letter started at the turning of the millennium.
+The type families were made in the workshop of Fontana for the Eastern European version of the OpenOffice™ that recently got into Sun Microsystems’ Portfolio.
+The design of Glosso (whose curiosity and beauty lie in its tiny foot) with its baroque features started the same way.
+However, before the type family could have gained its final form, Sun Microsystems, unfortunately, got out of the project reneging on the oral agreement.
+The work done so far however was not in vain; after the Fontanatype, first, the T-26 Digital Type Library started marketing the letter type around the world.

-It is true that the letter has been in circulation for nearly 10 years, it will really amaze its users in a new, embellished form.
-Finally, this extremely utile text letter can really show its true colours.
-Several functions have been added to its usage making it even more easily to use.
-Among other things, the total support of the Latin-based languages (Western-, Central-, Eastern European, Baltic and Turkish) is included.
-The basic form has been completed with small caps, however we don’t have to give up on old style numbers either.
+The letter has indeed been in circulation for nearly 10 years, it will amaze its users in a new, embellished form.
+Finally, this extremely utile text letter can show its true colors.
+Several functions have been added to its users making it even easier to use.
+Among other things, the total support of the Latin-based languages (Western-, Central-, Eastern European, Baltic, and Turkish) is included.
+The basic form has been completed with small caps, however, we don’t have to give up on old-style numbers either.
 The beautifully drawn ornamental initials are also captivating.

 on Creative Market